 While most side effects are mild and manageable, more serious reactions can happen.
 That's why it's crucial to have an honest conversation with your healthcare provider about both the potential benefits and risks before you start any new treatment.

-GLP-1 Receptor Agonists (like Semaglutide and Liraglutide)
+GLP-1 Receptor Agonists (Semaglutide & Liraglutide)

 Ozempic® (Semaglutide)